...

 It’s 8:14 AM.
 In our London office, a marketing manager opens Microsoft Teams and types: “I want display stands for my upcoming conference.”

 Within seconds, Merlin Intake responds.
-How many do you need and when is the conference?
+How many do you need, and when is the conference?
 She confirms.
 The AI surfaces three options from our catalog with supplier scores and pricing, recommends a contracted vendor, verifies policy compliance, and generates a purchase requisition.
 The whole exchange takes three minutes.
-She never opens a portal, never fills out a form, goes back to her conference.
+She never opens a portal, never fills out a form, and goes back to her conference.

 I watch the PR drop into my queue, fully formed.
-In the old world, this same request would have landed in my inbox as a confused email and I would have spent half an hour walking her through a portal she didn’t want to use.
+In the old world, this same request would have landed in my inbox as a confused email, and I would have spent half an hour walking her through a portal she didn’t want to use.
 Today she did it herself in three minutes.
 She just doesn’t know that.

-This is Tuesday morning for a procurement specialist on a team running Merlin AI — and that request is one of twenty-three that came in overnight.
+This is Tuesday morning for a procurement specialist on a team running Merlin AI, and that request is one of twenty-three that came in overnight.

 8:00 AM — The queue that triages itself

 I open my dashboard.
-Twenty-three requests came in across three time zones while I slept — laptops for Singapore, maintenance parts for Ohio, a consulting engagement from the CFO’s team, the display stands from London.
+Twenty-three requests came in across three time zones while I slept — laptops for Singapore, maintenance parts for Ohio, a consulting engagement from the CFO’s team, and the display stands from London.
 In the old setup, these would be sitting in a shared inbox waiting for someone to read each one.
 Usually me.

 Merlin Intake has already done the read-through.
 Each request is classified, checked against policy, matched to catalog items where available, and routed to the right workflow.
 Seven have already auto-resolved — Merlin asked the clarifying questions, surfaced the contracted supplier, and generated the PR.
 The requesters never opened a portal.
 Most of them probably don’t know one exists.

-Twelve are waiting for category manager review.
+Twelve are waiting for the category manager review.
 Four are flagged as exceptions.
 I start with the four.
 The other nineteen handled themselves.

 9:30 AM — The negotiation I didn’t have to run

 I check on ANA — the Autonomous Negotiation Agent — to see what it did overnight.
-Last month we configured it for a batch of tail spend categories: office supplies, IT peripherals, facility maintenance parts.
+Last month we configured it for a batch of tail spend categories: office supplies, IT peripherals, and facility maintenance parts.
 The low-value, high-volume work that used to fill my Tuesdays and Wednesdays — pulling supplier histories, drafting RFPs, chasing bids.
-Three suppliers per event, weeks of back-and-forth, and at the end a 2% saving on a $40,000 contract I’d spent more time assembling than capturing.
+Three suppliers per event, weeks of back-and-forth, and at the end, a 2% saving on a $40,000 contract I’d spent more time assembling than capturing.

 ANA doesn’t wait for instructions.
 It picked up the eligible PRs, ran the negotiations — counter-offering, comparing terms, optimising for total cost — and awarded contracts.
 By the time I finish my second coffee, three deals are closed.
 Savings of 2–3% on tail spend, captured without a single hour from me.

 The first time this happened, I was uncomfortable.
 Tail spend coordination had filled most of a calendar like mine, and watching ANA do it without me felt strange.
 But here’s what I figured out: ANA isn’t replacing me.
-It’s doing the part of my job I never learned from — the repetitive volume that needed someone to show up but never taught me anything new.
+It’s doing the part of my job I never learned from — the repetitive volume that needed someone to show up, but never taught me anything new.
 I’m becoming the procurement professional I joined this team to become, instead of the one I was on track to become.

 11:00 AM — The supplier I didn’t onboard

 One of ANA’s overnight wins flagged a new supplier — a regional parts distributor that wasn’t in our system.
-In the old world, “new supplier” meant three weeks of work: forms, financial checks, sanctions screening, insurance verification, ERP data entry.
-The single most thankless part of my job — and any miss became my problem six months later.
+In the old world, “new supplier” meant three weeks of work: forms, financial checks, sanctions screening, insurance verification, and ERP data entry.
+The single most thankless part of my job — and any mistake became my problem six months later.

 The Autonomous Supplier Onboarding agent has already done it.
 It pulled the supplier’s public profile, ran risk checks, validated for anomalies, and staged the ERP integration.
 I open a clean risk summary: financials verified, no sanctions flags, insurance current.
 Approved.